-The fundamental mission of the Master's in Clinical Mental Health Counseling specialty is to educate and train those counselors who will promote the optimal functioning of individuals, families, groups, and communities.
-Built upon a sound foundation of knowledge, skills, and dispositions inherent to counseling those from diverse backgrounds, program graduates will be able to translate research-validated practices into effective strategies for individuals, groups, and families.
-The course of study will support the acquisition of knowledge within an atmosphere that fosters professional and personal growth through self-reflection and constructive feedback.
+The fundamental mission of the Master's in Clinical Mental Health Counseling specialty is to educate and train counselors who will promote the optimal functioning of individuals, families, groups, and communities.
+Built upon a foundation of knowledge, skills, and dispositions within a multicultural and social justice framework, program graduates will be able to translate research-validated practices into effective strategies for individuals, groups, and families from diverse backgrounds.
+The course of study will support the acquisition of competency-based knowledge while fostering professional and personal growth through self-reflection and constructive feedback.

 About the Clinical Mental Health Counseling Master's Program

 Clinical mental health counselors facilitate the growth and development of individuals, families, and groups through the helping relationship.
 They practice in a range of settings, including outpatient, inpatient, and community mental health agencies, individual and group private practice settings, and other contexts where counseling and mental health services are provided.
 CMHC is a distinct licensure specialty from other helping professions such as psychology, social work, psychiatry, and psychiatric nursing.
 Like other mental health professions, a variety of issues may be addressed through professional counseling, and the University of Utah CMHC program emphasizes the use of culturally-relevant, empirically supported, and strength-based approaches in addressing these issues.